victrsanchez/mutant-recruiting/README.md

 ## End points

--POST localhost:3000/mutant: store and validate if the given data it is a mutant
+- POST - localhost:3000/mutant: store and validate if the given data it is a mutant
 ```bash
 {
     "dna" : ["ATGCGG","CAGGGC","CTGTAC","AATACG","CACTTA","TCCTTG"]